The secure CJSM email is:

 She also has experience of education law and has represented parents before Independent Review Panel hearings seeking admission for their child into a particular school, as well as representing schools opposing admission for reasons such as infant size prejudice.
 With more than 15 years’ experience in educational governance she has a particular handle on educational appeal hearings.

-Ghazala is committed to helping the vulnerable and disadvantaged and is routinely involved in pro bono work, often providing advocacy services to Bail Immigration Detainees.
+Ghazala is committed to helping the vulnerable and disadvantaged and is routinely involved in pro bono work.
 She has volunteered for the Citizens Advice Bureau and worked for the Free Representation Unit.
-She was part of the Mayor of London’s programme, Here to Stay, offering immigration advice to members of the public in light of Brexit.
+She was also part of the Mayor of London’s programme, Here to Stay, offering immigration advice to members of the public in light of Brexit.
 She is involved with various charitable organisations, regularly providing assistance, and has played an integral part in initiatives helping vulnerable members of the community.

 Ghazala has a particular interest in human rights having had exposure to such issues in her various practice areas.
 She did a placement at the UN Mechanism for International Residual Mechanism Criminal Tribunal in the Hague assisting Iain Edwards in the case of Prosecutor v Stanišić & Simatović.
 Ghazala also supported Evolve with a study visit to London of the Sentencing Guidelines Committee of Uganda, and continues to maintain an active interest in the organisation’s work.